Baseball card: Rare cards

 The most valuable cards are worth millions.
 One T206 Honus Wagner card was sold at auction in May 2021 for $3,750,000.
 A 1952 Topps Mickey Mantle card, graded as PSA 9 on a scale of 1 (worst) to 10 (best), sold for $2,880,000 in 2018.
-Another Topps 1952 Mickey Mantle card, graded PSA 9.5, sold for $12,600,000 in August 2022, becoming the most valuable piece of sports memorabilia of all time.
+Another Topps 1952 Mickey Mantle card, graded 9.5 by SGC, sold for $12,600,000 in August 2022, becoming the most valuable sports card and item of sports memorabilia of any sort of all time.
 Condition can play a huge role in the price.
 Other 1952 Topps Mantle cards, graded 1, have sold for as little as a few thousand dollars.

-Card collectors
+Collectors and dealers

 Vintage baseball cards have been a prime focus of countless collectors and historians of one of America's favorite pastimes.
-Some baseball card collectors pay large sums of money to gain possession of these cards and they may also put a lot of time into it.
 Since rare baseball cards are difficult to find, collectors seek for ways to be aware of the rare cards that come into the trading or selling market.
 Baseball card collectors normally obtain them from other card collectors or from specialized dealers.
-Some collectors may sell rare baseball cards over the internet and very often on eBay.
+Some dealers may sell rare baseball cards over the internet, very often on eBay.

 Rare baseball cards may also be purchased at major baseball card shows.
 These events are held periodically in different cities, allowing baseball card collectors and dealers to meet.
 In valuing a card, the potential buyer takes into consideration the condition (or graded condition) of the card.
 Rookie cards, players' first cards, are the most valuable ones.

 Sports card catalogs are a main source of obtaining detailed information on baseball cards.
 Online catalogs typically also contain tools for collection management and trading platforms.

+Alan Rosen was a high-profile card dealer, particularly in the 1980s and 1990s.
+In 1986, he purchased a previously unknown trove of baseball cards, the "1952 Topps Find"; he claimed to have paid upwards of $125,000 (including a finder's fee and police protection) for 5500 cards.
+He sold an ungraded Mickey Mantle for $1000 that year, bought it back for $40,000 in 1991 and quickly flipped it to Anthony Giordano for $50,000.
+That card was sold at auction for a new record price for all sports memorabilia in 2023 - $12,600,000, including buyer's premium - shattering the previous record for a baseball card (a T206 Honus Wagner, for $6,600,000 in 2021) and for sports memorabilia (the jersey Diego Maradona was wearing when he scored the infamous "hand of God" goal in the 1986 World Cup, for $9,300,000 in 2022).